tuler/cryptopolis/README.md

 yarn build
 ```

+Use Node 20.x.
+Node 22.x is not supported yet.

 -   Building the web UI

 The UI is a Next.js application, and can be built with the command below: